thavinb/AmpRecon/README.md

 - `--execution_mode` : Sets the entry point for the pipeline.
 This can be "irods" (the expected input type is CRAM files) or "in-country" (the expected input type is BCL files).
 - `--run_id` : Numeric identifier to be used for the batch of data to be processed. `run_id` is used as a prefix for the output GRC files.
 - `--species_config`/`-c` : stages the relevant reference amplicon panels to analyse data against specific species.
-Configuration files for P. falciparum and P. vivax are provided in the repository in `path/to/ampseq-pipeline/conf` <mark>TODO:<mark> check whether this makes it into the public release (seems deprecated?)
+Configuration files for P. falciparum and P. vivax are provided in the repository in `path/to/ampseq-pipeline/conf`

 Based on which execution mode you specify, there are further parameters that need to be specified:

 #### `--execution_mode irods`

 - `--irods_manifest` : Full path to the run manifest.
 This is a tab-separated file containing details of samples and corresponding sequencing files to be fetched from iRODS.
-A sample iRODS manifest can be found [here](404.NOT.FOUND).

 #### `--execution_mode in-country`

 - `--bcl_dir` : Full path to the location of BCL files.
 - `--manifest_path`: Full path to the run manifest.
 This is a tab-separated file containing details of samples and corresponding sequencing files.
-A sample manifest can be found [here](404.NOT.FOUND)

 [**(&uarr;)**](#contents)